 Nationwide Universal Life Insurance

 Nationwide’s universal life insurance policy offers exceptional flexibility.
 It has flexible premium payments, and policy cash values.
-However, you can purchase a secondary guarantee to prevent lapse for an additional fee.
+Although, you can buy a secondary guarantee to prevent lapse for additional premiums if you want greater security.
 These no-lapse guarantee universal life insurance policies can be the most cost-effective way to achieve lifetime death benefits, but usually, have little or no cash value accumulation.

 Nationwide Indexed Universal Life Insurance

-The cash value in an indexed strategy increases based on changes in a market index such as the S&P 500.
-Since your cash value is not directly invested in the stock market itself, your investment principal is protected from investment loss due to the decreases in the index.
-However, you often have to sacrifice some upside investment return as a result.
+The cash value in an indexed strategy that follows an index like the S&P 500.
+Since your cash value is not directly invested in the index, your investment principal is protected from investment loss if the index declines.
+However, the index strategy’s return is often capped and usually will not include index dividends in the return calculations.

 Nationwide Variable Universal Life Insurance